-The National Map is a program of the National Geospatial Programs Office (the same office that houses the FGDC and the Geospatial One-Stop Initiative) that is designed to contain much of the "framework" and other key content described in OMB Circular A-16.
-Specifically, it will contain the following (please see the Glossary in Appendix A to help with the terminology in the bullets below):
+The National Map is also a major federal part of NSDI.
+It contains much of the "framework" and other key content described in OMB Circular A-16.
+Specifically, it will contain the following:

 - High-resolution digital orthorectified imagery from aerial photographs or satellite imagery that will provide some of the feature information now symbolized on topographic maps. - High-resolution surface elevation data including bathymetry to derive contours for primary series topographic maps and to support Earth surface modeling and the production of accurate orthorectified imagery. - Vector feature data for hydrography (rivers and water bodies), transportation (roads, railways, and waterways), structures, government unit boundaries, and publicly owned lands boundaries. - Geographic names for physical and cultural features to support the U.S. Board on Geographic Names and other names such as for highways and streets. - Land cover data that classify the land surface into categories such as open water and high-density residential.